 Here you'll find the 10 essential tips to effectively manage your inventory for increased profitability and cash flow management.

 Categorizing your inventory into priority groups can help you understand which items you need to order more of and more frequently, and which are important to your business but may cost more and move more slowly.
 Experts typically suggest segregating your inventory into A, B and C groups.
 Items in the A group are higher-ticket items that you need fewer of.
 Items in the C category are lower-cost items that turn over quickly.
 The B group is what's in between: items that are moderately priced and move out the door more slowly than C items but more quickly than A items.

 Make sure to keep records of the product information for items in your inventory.
 This information should include SKUs, barcode data, suppliers, countries of origin and lot numbers.
 You might also consider tracking the cost of each item over time so you're aware of factors that may change the cost, like scarcity and seasonality.

 Some businesses do a comprehensive count once a year.
-Others do monthly, weekly or even daily spot checks of their fast-moving items.
-Regardless of the frequency, make it a point to physically count your inventory regularly to ensure it matches up with what you think you have.
+Others do monthly, weekly or even daily spot checks of their hottest items.
+Many do all of the above.
+Regardless of how often you do it, make it a point to physically count your inventory regularly to ensure it matches up with what you think you have.

 An unreliable supplier can cause problems for your inventory.
-If you have a supplier that is habitually late with deliveries or frequently delays an order, it's time to take action.
-Discuss with your supplier and find out what the problem is.
+If you have a supplier that is habitually late with deliveries or frequently shorts an order, it's time to take action.
+Discuss the issues with your supplier and find out what the problem is.
 Be prepared to switch partners, or deal with uncertain stock levels and the possibility of running out of inventory as a result.